EQWorks/python-curriculum/01-immediate-applications-2.md

 ### Problem 04 - Save Spaces with Ellipsis

 The new LOCUS marketplace launch is imminent.
-Our design team has provided a great proposition to cut down long phrases to a fixed length and appended them with an ellipsis (`...`) to indicate that there is more.
+The design team proposes to cut down long phrases to a fixed length and append them with ellipses (`...`).

 ![marketplace](https://i.imgur.com/xKN73Uq.png)